wicked-rainman/DAPL/docs/README.md

 7. After a server install, use systemctl to start and enable gasnd.service, gdnsd.service, grdnsd.service, ghistory.service and gcountryd.service as required.
 Ensure that the TCP ports specified in the bash scripts gasnd, gdnsd, grdnsd, gcountryd and ghistoryd (/usr/local/sbin) are allowed through any firewall.
+_(Note that some of these scripts also have BASH variables that point to data reference files - they will almost certainly have to be modified to suit your filesystem)._

 8. In a client install, Edit $HOME/.bashrc, and add these BASH variables: